Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Background and Definitions

 Unimodularity of graphs (both fixed and random) has proven to be a useful and natural property in a number of settings.
 We give here the required definitions and some of their consequences, and refer the reader to \cite{AL07,LP:book} for further background.

 A \textbf{rooted graph} $(G,\rho)$ is a graph $G=(V,E)$ with a distinguished vertex $\rho$ called the \textbf{root}.
 We will allow our graphs to contain self-loops and multiple edges, and refer to graphs without either as \textbf{simple}.
-A graph is called \textbf{one-ended} if the removal of any finite set of vertices leaves precisely one infinite connected component.
-A graph isomorphism between two rooted graphs is a rooted graph isomomorphism if it preserves the root.
+A graph is said to be \textbf{one-ended} if the removal of any finite set of vertices leaves precisely one infinite connected component.
+A graph isomorphism between two rooted graphs is a rooted graph isomorphism if it preserves the root.

-A \textbf{map} is a proper (that is, with non-intersecting edges) embedding of a graph into a surface, viewed up to orientation preserrving homeomorphisms of the surface, so that all connected components of the complemnent (called \textbf{faces}) are topological discs.
-In this paper, we consider only \textbf{planar maps} for which the surface is an open subset of the sphere.
+A \textbf{map} is a proper (that is, with non-intersecting edges) embedding of a connected graph into a surface, viewed up to orientation preserving homeomorphisms of the surface, so that all connected components of the complement (called \textbf{faces}) are topological discs.\footnote{There is an additional constraint regarding boundaries of faces of infinite degree.
+However, this condition is automatically satisfied for triangulations and for simply connected maps, so that we need not worry about it in this paper.} The map is \textbf{planar} if the surface is homeomorphic to an open subset of the sphere, and is \textbf{simply connected} if the surface is homeomorphic to the sphere or the plane.
 A map is a \textbf{triangulation} if every face is incident to exactly three edges.
+Note that an infinite planar triangulation is simply connected if and only if it is one-ended.

 Every connected graph $G$ can be made into a metric space by endowing it with the shortest path metric $d_G$.
 By abuse of notation, we use the ball $B_n(G,u)$ to refer both to the set of vertices $\{v \in V: d_G(u,v) \leq n\}$ and the induced subgraph on this set, rooted at $u$.
 The balls in a map inherit a map structure from the full map.